SohamNaik99/python-for-data-analysis/README.md

 # Python for Data Analysis

 Course in data science.
 Learn to analyze data of all types using the Python programming language.
-No programming experience is necessary.
+No programming experience is necessary..

 Quick links: [📁 lessons](https://github.com/cuttlefishh/python-for-data-analysis/tree/master/lessons)  [⏬ Lesson Schedule](https://github.com/cuttlefishh/python-for-data-analysis#lesson-schedule)